o19s/elasticsearch-learning-to-rank/docs/index.rst

    :caption: Contents:

-The plugin and guide was built by the fine folks at `OpenSource Connections <http://opensourceconnections.com>`_.
-Please `contact us <mailto:hello@o19s.com>`_ or `create an issue <https://github.com/o19s/elasticsearch-learning-to-rank/issues>`_ if you have any questions or feedback.
+The plugin and guide was built by `OpenSource Connections <http://opensourceconnections.com>`_ in partnership with the Wikimedia Foundation and Snagajob.
+Please `contact OSC <mailto:hello@o19s.com>`_ or `create an issue <https://github.com/o19s/elasticsearch-learning-to-rank/issues>`_ if you have any questions or feedback.